AI Glossary

 Machine Learning (ML)

-A subset of AI that enables systems to learn and improve from experience without being explicitly programmed
+A subset of AI that enables systems to learn and improve from experience without being explicitly programmed.

 AIalgorithmsdata science+1

-Meta-Learning
+Meta-Learning (ML)

-A machine learning approach where algorithms learn how to learn, enabling rapid adaptation to new tasks with minimal training data
+A machine learning approach where algorithms learn how to learn, enabling rapid adaptation to new tasks with minimal training data.

 meta-learninglearning to learnfew-shot learning+2

-Mixture-of-Experts
+Mixture-of-Experts (MoE)

 Neural network architecture using multiple specialized experts, activating only relevant ones per input for improved efficiency and performance.